Recipient Charities

 Here's How It Works!

-Each year, we post the application to become a recipient charity on our website during the first week of August.
+Each year, we post the application to become a recipient charity on our website during the third week of August.
 The deadline for the receipt of applications is the first week of October.

 All submissions are vetted to ensure they are complete and compliant before they're sent to H.O.P.E.'s Board of Directors and membership for final review.
 The Board of Directors of 7, and the General Membership of approximately 35 people, vote for the applications who's projects submitted for funding hits each individual the most.
 At the end of October, the selected charities will be notified that their application for funding has been accepted.